AlbertRapp/tidychatmodels/README.md

   perform_chat()

 chat_openai |> extract_chat()
+## System: You are a chatbot that completes texts.
+##     You do not return the full text.
+##     Just what you think completes the text.
+## User: 2 + 2 is 4, minus 1 that's 3,
+## Assistant: quick maths.
+## User: Make it cooler!
+## Assistant: Everyday man's on the block.
 ```

-    System: You are a chatbot that completes texts.
-        You do not return the full text.
-        Just what you think completes the text.
-    User: 2 + 2 is 4, minus 1 that's 3,
-    Assistant: quick math
-    User: Make it cooler!
-    Assistant: everyday man's on the block

 Ah yes, that’s much cooler.
 But beware, this sent the whole chat again
 and consumed another API call.